 Stoke St Gregory is a large, widely-dispersed village.
-The Parish Church of St Gregory is in the village centre.
-It is both young and old, with almost as many under sixteen year olds as over sixties.
-New housing is springing up and the feeling is of hope and opportunity.
+The Parish Church of St Gregory is in the village centre and the Baptist Church is a short distance from the St Gregory’s.

 We call to mind parishioners who have died at this time in recent years.

 Ben Moreton, Mary Nash, Phyllis Pine, Mavis Staple

 Alison, Angie, Anne, Anne, Audrey, Audrey, Barbara, Caroline, Christine, Dave, David, David, Diane, Edward, Eileen, Ethel, Fran, George, Helen, Joyce, Judith, Marjorie, Mary, Norma, Patrick, Portia, Ralph, Rebecca, Rita, Ruby, Sheila, Susanne, Tom, Will, Zillah.

 We pray for these and their families and carers, and all those who are in need but named only in our hearts.
 May light shine into their world, may abundance spring forth and may they find hope in their hearts.

 We hold before you today the country of Ukraine and its people.
 We have no words to express the sadness we feel for them.
 We pray that your Holy Spirit will act to bring peace; that violence and brutality will have no place in its lands; that you will hold your people safe

 We pray that the people of your world will work together

 To protect the poor and the afraid To heal the sick and the dying To free those oppressed and in prison We hold them all before you

 We hold before you those we know who are caught up in the situation.
 We pray for our armed forces.
 We pray for all those who stand for good in the face of evil.
 We pray for those hurting and grieving for their country.
 We hold them all in your love